Designed with users,

-Our team worked with Dr Lila Kossyvaki, Lecturer in Severe, Profound and Multiple Learning Difficulties at the University of Birmingham, to conduct a research study with Cosmo, measuring its impact on the engagement, emotional expression and social communication of children with autism.
+Our team worked with Dr Lila Kossyvaki, Lecturer in Severe, Profound and Multiple Learning Difficulties at the University of Birmingham, and Dr Sara Curran from Cambidge University to conduct a research study with Cosmo, measuring its impact on the engagement, emotional expression and social communication of children with autism.

 The study lasted 5 weeks and examined the interaction of five children with Cosmo.
 The children are students of Hamilton School in Birmingham and have severe conditions of Autism (P levels 1-3).

-The study has been peer-reviewed and published at the Journal of Intellectual Disabilities.
-It is titled “The role of technology-mediated music-making in enhancing engagement and social communication in children with autism and intellectual disabilities” and can be found here.
+The study has been peer-reviewed and published at the Journal of Intellectual Disabilities in spring 2018.
+It is titled “The role of technology-mediated music-making in enhancing engagement and social communication in children with autism and intellectual disabilities”.
+More on the paper found here.

 You can read a summary of the study below: